KivalM/actix-svelte-webapp/README.md

 As well as provide examples of idiomatic Rust practices.

-This repository aims to grow over time to include more features and more technologies that are commonly used in Rust projects.
+This repository aims to grow over time to include more features and more technologies that are commonly used in web stacks and Rust projects.

 ## The Stack